Crypto Regulations in Bulgaria

 Another important change introduced in 2022 is the directive for the Pilot DLT Market Infrastructure Regulation (PDMIR).
 The DLT Pilot will be available from March 2023 and will provide a legal framework for the trading and settlement of transactions in cryptoassets that under Markets in Financial Instruments Directive 2 (MiFID 2) are classified as financial instruments.
 The DLT Pilot will work as a regulatory sandbox and will present opportunities for eligible businesses to experiment with blockchain-based trading facilities and settlement systems for financial instruments.

-Crypto Licence in Bulgaria
+Crypto License in Bulgaria

-Benefits of the Bulgarian Jurisdiction
+Bulgarian Jurisdiction Benefits

 Measures Against Money Laundering Act (MAMLA)

-Consumer Protection Legislation
+Legislation for Consumer Protection

 Other Relevant National Legislation